Bernard Indyke

 Bernard Indyke was manager or board member of Jackie Fine Arts Inc which was wholly controlled by Finesod through M and J Holding Corp.
 Gold and Wachtel represented both Finesod in litigation and employed Bernards son Darren Indyke starting circa 1986

-Finding #66: Gratitude America is listed as one of Epstein's USVI entities in DOJ documents alongside: Great St Jim LLC, IGO Company LLC, J Epstein Virgin Islands
+Gratitude America is listed as one of Epstein's USVI entities in DOJ documents, alongside Great St Jim LLC and IGO Company LLC.

-Finding #331: Indyke resisted revealing Epstein as controlling person of STC to Israeli lawyers handling Carbyne anti-money-laundering compliance.
-Wrote: 'I thought
+Indyke resisted revealing Epstein as controlling person of STC to Israeli lawyers handling Carbyne anti-money-laundering compliance.

-Finding #550: Prytanee LLC ownership structure per Deutsche Bank 2018 periodic review: Southern Trust Company Inc (50%, sole shareholder Jeffrey Epstein, board dire
+Prytanee LLC ownership structure per Deutsche Bank's 2018 periodic review shows Southern Trust Company Inc holding 50%, with Jeffrey Epstein as sole shareholder.

-Finding #555: CDE Inc. confirmed as USVI S Corporation owned by Jeffrey Epstein (JEE Owner).
-Listed in Richard Kahn Open Items memo (March 2012) as one of 8 potenti
+CDE Inc. confirmed as USVI S Corporation owned by Jeffrey Epstein (JEE Owner).
+Listed in Richard Kahn's Open Items memo of March 2012.

 Bernard Indyke received FedEx packages at Epstein entity NYSO LLC (457 Madison Ave, Nov 2003).
 Gold & Wachtel (where Bernard was manager at client Jackie Fine Arts) served as process agent for J. Epstein & Company Inc. (NY #1307306, ~1988).
 This chain: Bernard at Jackie Fine Arts (Gold & Wachtel client) -> Gold & Wachtel as Epstein's first corporate counsel -> Bernard receiving packages at Epstein entity address.